-I've spent a good amount of time recently getting agents (and a few editors) to sign on to a ginormous Agent Pitch Slam, which is part of our writers' conference in NYC in May.
+I've spent a good amount of time recently getting agents (and a few editors) to sign on to a ginormous Agent Pitch Slam, which is part of our writers' conference in NYC.
 Each agent submits their "wants" bio that explains what they are looking for and what they want to hear pitches about.

 One word that kept coming up was the word "upmarket."
 The term isn't brand new, but it seems to be gaining in popularity, so I just wanted to address what it means (or more accurately, what I think it means).

 Simply put, it's fiction that blends the line between commercial and literary.
 To further examine this, let's break down those two terms.
 Commercial fiction, essentially, refers to novels that fall into a typical genre (thriller, let's say).
 Commercial fiction can sell very well because it usually has a tight premise/logline ("Someone is trying to kill the president!") and people like reading a category like thrillers because it's exciting.
 Literary fiction refers to novels that don't fit into any standard genre classification—romance, mystery, sci-fi, for example.
 Literary fiction requires the highest command of the language.
 Not pretentious, over-the-top purple prose—just simply excellent writing.
 Literary fiction has a harder time selling because it's not easily defined, and sometimes the premise is not easily explained (or just isn't that exciting).